 Peak summer tomato season calls for this savory Tomato Basil Tart!
-It’s a family favorite!
+It’s a family favorite.
+Plump, juicy summer tomatoes atop a custard filling all in a flaky filo crust.
+It’s just delicious!

 We’re at peak tomato season in the Garden State, so it’s the perfect time to whip this one up.